vPackets/vPackets-blog/content/about.md

 ![Me](/images/intro/nicolas-head-shot.png)

 I am currently a Solution Architect at Cisco focusing on Hyperscalers.
 I had the privilege to experience multiple roles in my career.
-I have been delivering networking solutions, act as a solution architect.
-Recently I have been a Technical Product Manager (Technical marketing engineer) at VMware in charge of the networking features of NSX (formerly NSX-T) and a Principal Product Manager at Aviatrix.
+I have been delivering networking solutions.
+In the past I have been a Network architect for several VARs, a Technical Product Manager (Technical marketing engineer) at VMware in charge of the networking features of NSX (formerly NSX-T) and a Principal Product Manager at Aviatrix.

 - Understand new use cases to be addressed in the  platform by developing deep technical relationships with the  customers and field teams, and by maintaining a broad understanding of the cloud networking market.
 - Design new, excitingnetworking features that address these use cases.
 Partner with the engineering team to validate the feasibility and the development effort.
 Identify tradeoffs when necessary.